CoderDojo-Content/Beginner-Unity/en/Making a robot.md

   * Y: 0.16
   * Z: 0.16

   That's starting to look like a robot!
+Time to add some colour!